-- A. The instructional staff coach should obtain approval from the principal to allow a volunteer coach to assist. - B. Upon approval by the Principal, the Athletic Director should give the prospective applicant a School Volunteer Application Form. - C. Once the principal has sign off on volunteer form the volunteer coach applicant should come to the Safety and Security Department located at 1140 West 17th Street in Bldg.2 to have fingerprints electronically processed.
-Bay District Schools does not cover the cost of the volunteer coach's fingerprints.
-Questions concerning fingerprinted can be directed to 767-4347. - D. After fingerprints are processed and an unfavorable application is returned, the individual seeking to volunteer coach may appeal to a review committee (this committee will be formulated through the Director of Personnel) to hear and rule on their request to work with students. - E. The application for volunteer coach should be kept on file in the Athletic Director's office and a copy sent to the District Personnel Department.
+- A. The instructional staff coach should obtain approval from the principal to allow a volunteer coach to assist. - B. Upon approval by the Principal, the Athletic Director should give the prospective applicant a School Volunteer Application Form. - C. Once the principal has signed off on volunteer form, the school should enter the applicant on their Google Athletic Coaching Roster Sheet.
+The volunteer coach applicant should bring the completed Volunteer Form to the Safety and Security Department located at 520 School Ave to have fingerprints electronically processed.
+Questions concerning fingerprinting can be directed to 767-5531. - D. After fingerprints are processed, if an unfavorable application is returned the individual seeking to volunteer coach may appeal to a review committee (this committee will be formulated through the Director of Personnel) to hear and rule on their request to work with students. - E. The application for volunteer coach should be kept on file in the Athletic Director's office and a copy sent to the District Personnel Department.
 THE APPLICATION FOR VOLUNTEER COACH AND FINGERPRINTS MUST BE UPDATED ANNUALLY. - F. Any volunteer coach who is ejected from a contest for gross unsportsmanlike conduct will be suspended for the remainder of the sport season.
-Future volunteer coaching assistance by the coach will be reviewed by the Principal and Athletic Director. - G. No Volunteer Coach should be allowed to have contact with students until cleared by fingerprinting and issued a current volunteer coach district badge. - H. Volunteer Coaches who do not have state certification may not supervise students without a state certified teacher or coach present.
+Future volunteer coaching assistance by the coach will be reviewed by the Principal and Athletic Director.

+- G. No Volunteer Coach should be allowed to have contact with students until cleared by fingerprinting and issued a current volunteer coach district badge. - H. Volunteer Coaches who do not have state certification may not supervise students without a state certified teacher or coach present.